Psst! Want to know a secret?

 Once you’ve gathered your ingredients, just follow these steps:

 - Make the espresso using an espresso machine.
-If you don’t have one, you can use the AeroPress, French press or a moka pot.
+If you don’t have one, you can use the AeroPress, French press, or a Moka pot.
+You can even make a decent latte with a Nespresso machine.

 - Steam or froth your milk using any of the above methods you have available.